 Kuala Lumpur -> Cameron Highlands

-The best way for a great trip is to keep it short and comfortable.
+The best way to a great trip is to keep it short and comfortable.
 There are, in fact, a lot of things to do in Kuala Lumpur.
-You can take half a day to visit the majestic Batu Caves, the Chinese temples and the best mosques of the city.
+You can take half a day to visit the majestic Batu Caves, the Chinese temples and the best mosques in the city.
 From there you can take a bus to a cab for a day trip to Cameron Highlands.

 5-7 Days Malaysia Itinerary